simplon-lerouxDunvael/Brief_9/Plans_et_demarches/Action_plan_w_usefull_commands.md

 * Then I promoted the new version to all the pods in the prod namespace (deployment.yaml)
 * As the checks were successful, I deleted the canary deployment from the prod namespace (deployment-canary.yaml)

-As the pipeline was working correctly, I ran the auto_maj.sh script to check if the pipeline would automatically run.
-It did run properly.

-Finally I created the update procedure document.

 [&#8679;](#top)